Future of Philanthropy

 Corporate foundations serve a significant role in philanthropy, offering a channel through which companies can make a lasting contribution in communities through planned, organized, and focused giving.
 As a function of a corporation's corporate social responsibility (CSR) practice, such foundations sponsor programs with social causes and corporate values in mind.

 Managing a corporate foundation entails transparency, efficiency, and a proper organizational structure to ensure funds are effectively utilized.
-In this article, we explore what a corporate foundation is, how it operates, notable examples, and how grant management software like Fluxx simplifies its administration.
+In this article, we explore what a corporate foundation is, how it operates, how corporate foundations are structured, notable examples, whether CSR grantmaking software is necessary, and how grant management software like Fluxx simplifies its administration.

 What Are Corporate Foundations?